AI in the enterprise

 Unlike vector databases, Knowledge Graph from Writer connects internal company data sources for richer RAG that can preserve semantic relationships and encode structural information.

-After the initial setup, your internal resources will be minimally involved, such as adding new users or staying up to speed with newly released features.
-Both of these functions would be similar to what’s needed for a DIY solution — and easier to manage with a full-stack platform.
+After the initial set up, your internal resources will be minimally involved, such as adding new users or staying up to speed with newly released features.
+Both functions would be similar to what you need for a DIY solution — and easier to manage with a full-stack platform.
+You also don’t need to worry about ongoing maintenance and upkeep.

 With Writer, you also benefit from our expertise.
-We help enterprise companies with adoption and change management so you can build the right use cases and AI apps for your business.
+We help enterprise companies with adoption and change management so you can build the right use cases and custom apps for your business.

-Read more: The key roles to drive success in generative AI implementation
+The key roles to drive success in enterprise generative AI implementation

 Things to consider when comparing the two approaches